 A sleep mask is a simple, yet a highly effective way of blocking out light whenever and wherever you are in need of sleep.

 Our sister company Sleep Buddy http://www.sleepbuddy.com.au/shop/sleep-masks/ offers a variety of sleep masks for a cost-effective and convenient solution to sleep deprivation.

 We can arrange combined shipping for your orders so you don’t have to pay postage twice.

-No they do not.
-This is why Ear Store only stick with reputable, well-known, quality manufacturers of ear & hearing protection.
+No, they do not.
+This is why Sleep and Sound only stick with reputable, well-known, quality manufacturers of ear & hearing protection.